Ready to Adopt a Pet?

 If you work long hours or have a hectic schedule

-we suggest looking into an older dog of at least 2-3 years of age.
+We suggest looking into an older dog of at least 2-3 years of age.
 Puppies and young dogs require a great deal of training and attention.
-An older dog will be more mature, calmer and can often acclimate itself into your lifestyle with greater ease.
+An older dog will be more mature, calmer, and can often acclimate itself to your lifestyle with greater ease.

 If you have children under the age of 6

 We suggest an older dog as well.
 Adopting a puppy or young dog is much like adding a new child to a household, and often parents can find the demands of raising young children and young dogs to be overwhelming.
 Puppies require constant training and socialization to discourage common behaviors like mouthing, nipping, jumping up, and soiling in the house.
 An older dog has the added benefit that its temperament and personality can be clearly seen and understood, whereas with puppies you can never be sure what your dog will mature into.

 The size of the dog is also an important consideration if you have young children in the household.
 In general, young children and toy and small breeds do not mix well.
 Children can accidentally hurt the dog when trying to pick it up or play with it, and this often leads to dog bites because the dog, understandably, feels threatened by the presence of the much larger child.
 You want to choose a dog that your children can safely play with without harm coming to either.
 If you live in a small space, such as an apartment or condominium, choose a dog that is calm and quiet, rather than one of a particular size, as small dogs can often be quite boisterous and loud in apartments, much to the dismay of one’s neighbors.

 If you have allergies or an aversion to dog fur